Anthropology Magazine

 Professor Talking Points

 • Stereotyping is a cognitive association organizational process that involves making generalizations about people or groups based on a personal attribute or characteristic.
-Many stereotypes are negative and have long histories and can vary based on context.
+Many stereotypes are negative, have long histories, and can vary based on context.
 Discuss how stereotypes form.

-• When we have encounters with people from another culture, we may experience the anxiety that comes with uncertainty and newness.
-This type of anxiety is called intercultural communication apprehension.
-It comes from real or imagined cultural differences such as language, customs, or norms.
+• When we encounter people from a culture different from our own, we may experience the anxiety that comes with uncertainty and newness.
+This type of anxiety is called intercultural communication apprehension and comes from real or imagined cultural differences, such as language, customs, or norms.
 It is often a fear of not knowing what to do or what to expect from a situation.
 Discuss intercultural communication apprehension, including what it is and how to manage it.

 • Ethnocentrism is the process of evaluating other cultures and peoples through the standards and practices of your own culture.
-This can lead to the assumption that one culture might be superior to another and confuse “different” with “right.”
-Ethnocentricism is one barrier to intercultural understanding.
-Discuss this and other barriers to intercultural understanding.
+This can lead to the assumption that one culture may be superior to another and confuse “different” with “right.”
+Discuss the barrier of ethnocentrism and other obstacles to intercultural understanding.

 Academic Articles